Tag: answers

 Wikipedia summarizes Nathan Robinson’s take on platitudes as:

 “A platitude is even worse than a cliché.
 It’s a sanctimonious cliché, a statement that is not only old and overused but often moralistic and imperious. … [they] have an aphoristic quality, they seem like timeless moral lessons.
-They therefore shape our view of the world, and can lull us into accepting things that are actually false and .”
+They therefore shape our view of the world, and can lull us into accepting things that are actually false and foolish.”

 By definition, a platitude is a “flat” saying that sounds significant but isn’t.
-However, Robinson’s take on the actual use of platitude is significant, especially as we look at Lamentations, or the mourning, , and of .
+However, Robinson’s take on the actual use of platitude is significant, especially as we look at Lamentations, or hear the mourning, grief, and pain of others.

 There is also another piece that Robinson may be unconsciously reacting to is that often platitudes hurt.
 The receiver of the platitude will often perceive the speaker as unsympathetic or unempathetic, at best, and dismissive or belittling at worst.